Stick around North American soccer long enough, and you’ll start to hear the name of its continental governing body used as a verb.

-There’s a reason the Canadian men’s team’s record away from home in World Cup qualifiers isn’t so good:
+There’s a reason the Canadian men’s team’s record away from home in World Cup qualifiers isn’t so good.

-Edgar and Bekker, along with a few other veterans of the Canadian men’s team, chatted with CanPL.ca to shed some light on what it’s really like to experience the full force of Concacaf.
+David Edgar and Kyle Bekker, along with a few other veterans of the Canadian men’s team, chatted with CanPL.ca to shed some light on what it’s really like to experience the full force of Concacaf.

 To begin with, it’s important to understand how much football means to fans in Central American countries — from El Salvador, to Honduras, and so on.